Frequently Asked Questions About Pennsylvania Workers’ Compensation

 First, seek medical treatment for your work injury.
-Second, give your employer and their insurance company a chance to do the right thing, and for the workers’ compensation process to work.
+Second, give your employer and their insurance company a chance to do the right thing and for the workers’ compensation process to work.
 However, when things calm down, give Cullen Legal a call.
-We will review your claim, and make sure that all is in order.
+We will review your claim and make sure that all is in order.
 Generally speaking, the more serious the claim, the fewer problems you will have during the initial phase of your claim.
 Unfortunately, these claims tend to become problematic as time passes, because what was at first “unimportant” may become quite significant with the passage of time.

 Should I apply for workers’ compensation benefits or Social Security Disability?

-For a person who is hurt at work, the decision to apply for benefits from workers’ compensation or Social Security is a simple decision to make.
+For a person who is hurt at work, the decision to apply for benefits from workers’ compensation or Social Security Disability Insurance is a simple decision to make.
 You should apply for benefits from both.
-This is because a work injury that disables you from work, makes you eligible for workers’ compensation benefits.
-If you meet Social Security’s definition of “disability,” you are also eligible to receive Social Security Disability benefits.
+This is because a work injury that disables you from work makes you eligible for workers’ compensation benefits.
+If you meet Social Security’s definition of “disabled,” you are also eligible to receive Social Security Disability benefits.
 Assuming that you are awarded both workers’ compensation and Social Security Disability benefits, your Social Security Disability benefits will be reduced to take into account the fact that you are receiving workers’ compensation benefits.
-However, you will receive more in workers’ compensation and Social Security Disability benefits combined than if you were to only receive benefits from workers’ compensation or Social Security Disability alone.
+However, you will receive more in workers’ compensation and Social Security Disability benefits combined than if you were only to receive benefits from workers’ compensation or Social Security Disability alone.

 My employer wants me to sign off on some documents that talk about my work injury.
 What should I do?